So you want to play the best offline games for your Chromebook.

 It doesn’t play like regular pool and ignores the standard rules.
 This is just getting balls in the pockets as fast as you can.
 This is good for players who don’t know how to play real pool so that anyone can pick this game up and play it.

 You can play it without any WiFi connection so it works anywhere.
+If you want to play Pool on your Chromebook, get 8 Ball Pool.

 The good: Gorgeous graphics, decent physics, easy to play.